-An EPC provides potential buyers and tenants with an indication of the energy efficiency of a property.
-The Certificate will contain information about the property’s typical energy costs and will recommend ways to reduce energy use to make the property more energy efficient.
+An Energy Performance Certificate (EPC) provides potential buyers and tenants with an indication of the energy efficiency of a property.
+The certificate will contain information about the property’s typical energy costs and will recommend ways to reduce energy use to make the property more energy efficient.

-First introduced in 2007 as part of the now-abolished Home Information Pack, Energy Performance Certificates (EPCs) are required for properties being sold or rented in England, Wales and Northern Ireland.
+First introduced in 2007 as part of the now-abolished Home Information Pack, an energy performance rating is necessary for properties being sold or rented in England, Wales and Northern Ireland.

 In 2012 EPCs were updated and simplified to support the Green Deal, making up part of its assessment.
 The Green Deal was introduced to help homeowners make energy-saving improvements to their property.
 The EPC is valid for ten years and the survey of the property will usually take between 45 minutes and an hour.

 Energy Performance Certificates are regulated by the Energy Performance of Buildings Regulation 2012 and the survey is conducted by Domestic Energy Assessors.